 This will detect the problem in sound automatically and repair the same if possible.
 In case, the issue still persists, changing speaker properties might solve this bug.

 If you continue struggling with no sound issue even after updating the driver, you should configure the Audio services.
 You can adjust settings inside the properties section by following these steps –

 - Press Win logo & S shortcut keys together to launch Cortana, type Sound followed by the Enter key.

 - Under the Playback tab, click Speakers (connected at present), and then the properties button.

 - On the succeeding window, tap the Advanced tab and select a bit rate 24bit/44100 Hz or 24bit/192000Hz (as per your speaker’s configuration) using the drop-down menu.

 - At last, hit Apply next OK to confirm the changes.

 After the task is over, Reboot your system, this will make the necessary changes.

-Note: While trying above fixes, make sure that you don’t mute the High Definition Audio device accidentally on your Windows 10 machine.
+Note: While trying the above fixes, make sure that you don’t mute the High Definition Audio device accidentally on your Windows 10 machine.

-Hope, this article helps you to fix the Realtek Audio High Definition issue on Windows 10 while playing audio.
+I hope, this article helps you to fix the Realtek Audio High Definition issue on Windows 10 while playing audio.
 If you have any queries related to this post, do ask us in the below comment section.